 How to Poach an Egg

 BBC Food has some good tips on how to poach an egg.
 Poaching the perfect egg just takes a little bit of practice but it is much easier than you may think.
 Watch their video here.
 You can do it without creating a whirlpool too.
-This allows you to poach 3 or 4 eggs at a time.
+This allows you to poach 3 or 4 eggs at a time with ease.

 Hollandaise Sauce without a Double Boiler

 The trickiest part is the hollandaise sauce, not the egg poaching as one may think.
 If you cook at too high of a heat, the egg will start to solidify and you’re left with clumpy butter.
 Cook low and slow for best results.
-As soon as it’s done remove it from the heat!
-I can’t tell you how many times I’ve angrily poured ruined hollandaise down the drain.
+As soon as it’s done remove it from the heat and cover with foil to keep warm.

 A delicious and simple eggs benedict recipe made with avocado, bacon and toasted French bread.
 No double boiler required.